-- 27.1 Copies of the Instrument of Incorporation, the Prospectus, the ACD Agreement and the most recent annual reports may be inspected at the ACD's head office at the address set out in Appendix 7.
-Copies of these documents may be obtained free of charge upon application. - 27.2 Telephone calls may be recorded for regulatory, training or monitoring purposes.
-Refer to paragraph 27 for further details. - 27.3 The address for service of notices or other documents required or authorised to be served on the Company is at its registered office at Exchange Building, St John's Street, Chichester, West Sussex PO19 1UP. - 27.4 The Financial Services Compensation Scheme offers compensation when an authorised firm is unable to pay claims against it, usually because the firm has gone out of business.
+27.1 Copies of the Instrument of Incorporation, the Prospectus, the ACD Agreement and the most recent annual reports may be inspected at the ACD's head office at the address set out in Appendix 6.
+Copies of these documents may be obtained free of charge on request from the ACD.

+- 27.2 Telephone calls may be recorded for regulatory, training or monitoring purposes.
+Refer to paragraph 27 for further details. - 27.3 The address for service of notices or other documents required or authorised to be served on the Company is at its registered office at Exchange Building, St John's Street, Chichester, West Sussex PO19 1UP. - The Financial Services Compensation Scheme offers compensation when an authorised firm is unable to pay claims against it, usually because the firm has gone out of business.
 The ACD is covered by the Financial Services Compensation Scheme.
 Investors may be entitled to compensation from the scheme if the ACD cannot meet its obligations.
-Most types of investment business are covered for 100% of the first £50,000 only.
 Further information is available from the Financial Services Compensation Scheme (FSCS) by contacting the FSCS Limited at 10 Floor Beaufort House, 15 St Botolph Street, London EC3A 7QU or via telephone on 0800 678 1100 or 020 7741 4100.